 My primary mandate was to become financially free before my 35th birthday.
 I have achieved that goal a couple of years early.
 So now my goal is to have a $10 million net worth.
 I plan to do this by studying and implementing what other wealthy individuals have successfully practiced for generations. 🙂 I just have to think like the rich, and act like the rich.

-These tactics may include but are not limited to, rational leveraging, value investing, taking advantage of market corrections, working a part-time job, swing trading, dividend investing, alternative investing, multiple income sources, hedging, starting a business, etc.
+These tactics may include but are not limited to, controlled leveraging, value investing, taking advantage of market corrections, working a part-time job, swing trading, dividend investing, alternative investing, multiple income sources, hedging, starting a business, options trading, etc.

 As soon as I was living on my own I began to discover the importance of financial literacy and how money represents power, potential, security, influence, hope, and of course freedom.
 I vowed to make saving and investing my top priorities so I can retire early, and have more free time.
 Time and freedom are the epitomes of real wealth.
 Money is simply a means to attain them.
 After this realization I decided to embark on a financial journey to freedom 35 and started this blog in 2010 to track my progress. 🙂

 Despite being an investor for over a decade I’m still constantly learning new way to build wealth.
+I share all my stock holdings publicly under the “Portfolio” menu at the top of this blog.
 Here’s a summary of my finances from previous years.

 - 2009 – I purchased a home with a 6% down payment.
 A couple years later my apartment’s value had risen by $40,000 above my purchase price.
 So my equity jumped 200% in just two years!

-- 2014 – I started to invest in mortgage securities, which I believe are great options for investors who are looking for income rather than growth.
+- 2014 – I started to invest in mortgage securities, which are better at generating income rather than growth.

 - 2015 – I expanded my investments in all financial asset categories and started to buy high yield bonds.

-- 2016 – I continued to focus on dividend growth stocks and interest producing bonds.
-At the end of this year my investment portfolio is generating $12,000 a year of passive income.
+- 2016 – Focus on dividend growth stocks.
+My portfolio now generates $12,000 a year of passive income.